GRU Unit 29155: Alleged connection to Havana syndrome

-In April 2024, 60 Minutes, Der Spiegel and The Insider published a joint investigation which alleges that Unit 29155 is connected to cases of "Havana syndrome", where U.S. employees or their family members have experienced symptoms in the range from pain and ringing in the ears to cognitive dysfunction.
-Among the core findings of the year-long collaboration of Roman Dobrokhotov, Christo Grozev and Michael Weiss were that senior members of the unit received awards and political promotions for work related to the development of non-lethal acoustic weapons; and that members of the unit have been geolocated to places around the world just before or at the time of reported incidents.
+In April 2024, 60 Minutes, Der Spiegel, and The Insider published a joint investigation which alleges that Unit 29155 is connected to cases of "Havana syndrome", where U.S. employees or their family members have experienced symptoms ranging from pain and ringing in the ears to cognitive dysfunction.
+Among the core findings of the year-long collaboration of Roman Dobrokhotov, Christo Grozev, and Michael Weiss were that senior members of the unit received awards and political promotions for work related to the development of non-lethal acoustic weapons; and that members of the unit have been geolocated to places around the world just before or at the time of reported incidents.
 The Kremlin Press Secretary dismissed the report as "nothing more than baseless, unfounded accusations by the media."
 In response to the report, the White House Press Secretary continued to back a March 2023 report by the National Intelligence Council that an enemy adversary was unlikely.